-Do not place rock wool in the area of the pilot assembly.
+Rock wool should not be placed in the area of the pilot assembly.

+Glowing embers (rock wool) can cover the burner in between the front and middle logs, but very little is necessary to cover this area.
+Excess ember material causes the yellow flame to become orange and stringy.
+Apply just enough to obtain slow glow and a gold, yellow flame.
 Replacement of loose material (glowing embers) must be purchased from Empire Comfort Systems, Inc. Application of excess loose material (glowing embers) may adversely affect performance of the heater.